Optical spin conductivity in ultracold quantum gases: Extension to systems without spin conservation

-To derive Eq.~(\ref{eq:conductivity_SOC_result}), we evaluate spin dynamics by the linear response theory.
+To derive Eq.~(\ref{eq_app:conductivity_SOC_result}), we evaluate spin dynamics with the linear response theory.
 In general, the linear response of an operator $O(t)$ to the external force $f_\beta^{\hat{b}}(t)$ in the frequency space is given by